microsoft/nlp-recipes/scenarios/named_entity_recognition/README.md

 # Named Entity Recognition (NER)

 This folder contains examples and best practices, written in Jupyter notebooks, for building Named Entity Recognition models.
+We use the utility scripts in the [utils_nlp](../../utils_nlp) folder to speed up data preprocessing and model building for NER.
 The models can be used in a wide variety of applications, such as information extraction and filtering.
 It also plays an important role in other NLP tasks like question answering and text summarization.
+Currently, we focus on fine-tuning pre-trained BERT model.
+We plan to continue adding state-of-the-art models as they come up and welcome community contributions.

 ## What is Named Entity Recognition (NER)